Chinese Wikipedia: Competitors

 On 20 April 2006, the online Chinese search engine company Baidu created Baidu Baike, an online encyclopedia that registered users can edit, pending administrator reviews.
 The content of the encyclopedia is self-censored in accordance with the regulations of the People's Republic of China government.

+Baidu Baike and Hudong are both commercial products.
+Whereas the Chinese Wikipedia is released under the GNU Free Documentation License, Baidu Baike and Hudong are fully copyrighted by their ownership; contributors forfeit all rights upon submission.
 Within weeks, the number of articles in Baidu Baike had surpassed that of the Chinese Wikipedia.
-However, Baidu Baike has long been accused of copying and reproducing articles from Chinese Wikipedia.

 As of October 2009, Hudong Wiki surpassed Baidu Baike as China's largest online encyclopedia in terms of number of articles it owns.
-Hudong has since been renamed to Baike, not to be confused with Baidu Baike.

-Baidu Baike and Hudong are both commercial products.
-Whereas the Chinese Wikipedia is released under the GNU Free Documentation License, Baidu Baike and Hudong are fully copyrighted by their ownership; contributors forfeit all rights upon submission.
-However, Baidu Baike has been accused of "widespread copyright infringement" by mass-copying Wikipedia pages and incorporating them into Baidu Baike pages since 2007.
+Baidu Baike's growth is mainly due to "widespread copyright infringement" by mass-copying Wikipedia pages and incorporating them into Baidu Baike pages since 2007.

+Due to self-censorship and commercialization, Baidu Baike lacks credibility.
+Baidu Baike has been criticized as it "hawks opportunities for 'content collaboration' with celebrities" and monetarization.
+Baidu's "commercialization of misinformation" led to the death of student Wei Zexi in 2016, as Baidu search rankings promoted an experimental treatment recommended by a Baidu health care page in return for receiving payments, even though chemotherapy and surgery were more effective treatments for the disease.
+Most observers also found that Baidu Baike "publishes a lot of garbage...as Baidu Baike does not limit entries to notable topics or require that its information be supported by reliable sources".
+In recent years there has been an exodus of volunteer editors leaving Baidu Baike to join Chinese Wikipedia because the "contributors wanted the privilege of working on a higher-quality internet encyclopedia" that also "carries a great deal of international power".